Frequently Asked Questions

 There are multiple locations on property where we facilitate ceremonies, photographs and wedding receptions.

-Please email us a requets for more information.
+Please email us a request for more information.

 Movies & TV

-What films have been made at Ooraminna Station Homestead
+What films have been shot at Ooraminna Station Homestead

 TV & FILM

 Ooraminna Station Homestead is one of Australia's premier film locations.
-Please check with staff if a film or TV miniseries is in progress on location during your stay.
-If so you ou may be asked to sign a NDA!
+Please check with staff if a film crew will be on location during your stay.
+If so, you may be asked to sign a NDA!
 Too exciting!

 The Bachelor USA Proposal 2020